ujesh-sakariya/local-deep-research/community_benchmark_results/COMMON_ISSUES.md

 ### 3. Fair Comparisons
 - Test both strategies when possible
-- Use the same question set across models
+- The benchmarking tool automatically selects questions for consistency
-- Include all relevant configuration details
+- Include all relevant configuration details in your submission

 ### 4. Resource Monitoring
 ```bash